RabadanLab/ViromeOfManhattan/README.md

 **Workflow**

+To accomplish diverse tasks, Pandora has various subcommands (like, say, the program git).
-The Pandora pipeline is organized into the following steps:
+The primary subcommand is `scan`, which is a pipeline comprising the following steps:

 1. Subtraction of reads mapping to human genome
 2. De-Novo assembly of remaining reads
 3. BLAST of assembled contigs
 4. ORF search in contigs of unknown origin
 5. Remapping of non-human reads to a microbial meta-genome

+The `remap` subcommand maps the reads which did not map (from scan, step1) to the assembly of contigs.

 **Usage Examples**